Go Back

 AccuWeather Chief Meteorologist Jonathan Porter discusses the ongoing flooding disaster in Texas.

-An unrelenting wet pattern in central Texas, with nearly-stationary tropical downpours, is likely to come to an end soon.
+An unrelenting wet pattern in central Texas, with nearly-stationary tropical downpours, has come to an end.
 However, residents and crews could be instead faced with a bout of heat.

 The Texas Hill Country has been the center of catastrophic flooding in recent weeks, with drenching rainfall triggering flash and river flooding.
 Even after the deadly flooding from July 4, more flooding warnings prompted evacuations Sunday, July 13, with river rises again expected.

-Drenching rain and flash flooding risks are forecast to continue through Monday night.
-Several inches of rain could fall in central Texas during this time, prompting flash flood watches from the National Weather Service.
+Drenching rain and flash flooding risks continued through Tuesday morning.
+Several inches of rain fell in central Texas during this time, prompting numerous flash flood warnings from the National Weather Service.

 GET THE FREE ACCUWEATHER APP

-A change in the weather pattern looks to finally bring some relief to the Texas Hill Country.
+A change in the weather pattern unfolding now looks to finally bring some relief to the Texas Hill Country.

-Drier weather settling into central Texas on Wednesday is likely to stick around through the end of the week to bring several days of mostly rain-free weather for rescue and recovery efforts.
+Drier weather settled into central Texas on Wednesday and is likely to stick around through the end of the week to bring several days of mostly rain-free weather for rescue and recovery efforts.

 The drier conditions moving into central Texas comes at a cost; with more sunshine, high temperatures are likely to rise for the second half of the week.

-While temperatures on Wednesday in cities such as Austin and San Antonio are expected to sail into the upper 90s for the first time this month, temperatures will climb into the lower 90s across the Texas Hill Country.
+While temperatures on Wednesday in cities such as Austin and San Antonio sailed into the upper 90s for the first time this month, temperatures climbed into the lower 90s across the Texas Hill Country.
 Considering the humidity and strong, summer sunshine, AccuWeather RealFeel® Temperatures are likely to near 100 F in the hardest hit flood zones and could reach 110 F in eastern Texas.

 AccuWeather long-range experts say that wet weather likely returns to central Texas by the end of the month.
 Residents and crews working in the region should still remain weather-aware in the coming weeks as the risks for flash flooding continue.